Credit cards for the self-employed and sole-traders

 Can I get a credit card if I am self-employed?

-MoneySuperMarket data from September 2024 shows that 78% of credit card enquiries from self-employed individuals returned pre-approved credit card offers, whereby acceptance is guaranteed and both the interest rate and 0% period (if applicable) is confirmed upfront.
+MoneySuperMarket data fromthe past 3 months shows that 66%[1] of credit card enquiries from self-employed individuals returned pre-approved credit card offers, whereby acceptance is guaranteed and both the interest rate and 0% period (if applicable) is confirmed upfront.

-Our data also shows that the average representative APR shown to applicants doesn't vastly differ if you are self-employed - the average of 28.8% is just 0.2% higher than those in regular employment.
+Our data also shows that the average representative APR shown to applicants doesn't vastly differ if you are self-employed - the average of 28.4%[2] is very similar to those in regular employment - 28.3%[3].

-Fluctuating finances: Lenders scrutinize your income consistency and ability to make regular repayments.
+Fluctuating finances: Lenders scrutinise your income consistency and ability to make regular repayments

-Debt: It is normal for businesspeople to take out loans when starting out, however, this means you’ll have money you’re in the process of paying back.
-Because you’re already borrowing money from someone else this can also make the lender more worried about if you can keep up with repayments.
+Debt: It is normal for businesspeople to take out loans when starting out.
+However, because you’re already borrowing, it can make the potential lender more worried about whether you can keep up with card repayments too

-Credit score: A robust credit score is beneficial for credit card approval.
-However, there are specialist options for those with less-than-ideal credit histories.
+Credit score: A robust credit score is beneficial for credit card approval, but there are specialist options – such as a credit builder credit card – for those with less-than-ideal credit histories

 When you apply for any credit card, you’ll need to provide proof of identity, address and income.
 You’ll still need to supply these details for your self-employed credit card, alongside these additional documents:

-Proof of income: Tax returns or profit and loss statements from the past two years are crucial.
+Proof of income: Tax returns or profit and loss statements from the past two years may be needed

 What are the most popular types of credit card for the self-employed?

-According to MoneySuperMarket enquiry data from September 2024, balance transfer credit cards are the most popular type of credit card among self-employed people.
+According to MoneySuperMarket enquiry data from the past 3 months, balance transfer credit cards are the most popular type of credit card among self-employed people, representing 39%[4] of enquiries

 A balance transfer card allows you to move an outstanding balance from one or more existing credit cards to a new card.
 Find out more with our in-depth balance transfer guide.